 Psychological and Behavioural Sciences (PBS) at Cambridge gives students the opportunity to study cognitive, social, developmental and biological psychology within the broader context of the behavioural sciences.
 It is an exciting course, which allows students to build firm foundations in the core areas of psychology, before specialising in a particular area of interest.
 PBS students all follow a core training in Psychology, but also have the opportunity to complement this by choosing from a selection of related papers, including some offered by other Departments.
 More details about the course can be found on the University website.

 Psychological and Behavioural Sciences at Murray Edwards College

 We aim to admit three or four students a year for PBS, so you will be part of a cohort of around 10 undergraduate students in the College at any one time.
 Each year we have a subject-specific dinner for undergraduates, postgraduates and Fellows to help foster the mixing of all College members involved in Psychology.
 Students can also engage beyond their PBS topics through College societies, such as the student-run Franklin Society which organises events for those interested in science, including talks from invited speakers.

-A Level: A*AA with A* in Mathematics or Biology if offered, or A* in an essay subject
+A Level: A*AA with A* in Mathematics or Biology (if offered)

-IB: 42, 776 with 7 in IB Higher Level Mathematics or IB Higher Level Biology if offered, or 7 in IB Higher Level essay subject
+IB: 42, 776 with 7 in IB Higher Level Mathematics or IB Higher Level Biology (if offered)

 No specific subjects are required.

 Murray Edwards applicants are required to submit two pieces of written work prior to interview.